 Validation is a software process to verify that a given XML document conforms to some XML schema document.
 It is easier to write reliable software utilizing XML interchange formats if the schema for the XML documents that are being used is known, and the instance documents being processed validate against that schema.
 This document provides basic information regarding the protocols and software requirements for schema validation.

-This document was written primarily intended for Association of American State Geologists (AASG) subrecipients subcontracted by the Arizona Geological Survey (AZGS) under the Department of Energy (DOE) contract Number DE-EE0002850 for the National Geothermal Data System (NGDS) to perform the subcontract requirement to make "at risk" geothermal data available online to promote geothermal development throughout the Unites States.
+This document was written primarily intended for Association of American State Geologists (AASG) subrecipients subcontracted by the Arizona Geological Survey (AZGS) under the Department of Energy (DOE) contract Number DE-EE0002850 for the National Geothermal Data System (NGDS) to perform the subcontract requirement to make "at risk" geothermal data available online to promote geothermal development throughout the United States.
 This data is being made available using USGIN practices and is a stepping stone to building the network.

 Section 1.1: What is schema validation?